 You might recall the charming Hall family who were the winners of our Unfrozen Winner contest earlier this year.
 They won by submitting this precious snowman photo:

 We sailed from Tortola to St. Thomas in the American Virgin Islands, where we got to snorkel even more, swam, and hung out on the beach.
-The water was really that turquoise blue that they show on TV – truly beautiful.
+The water was truly that turquoise blue that they show on TV – truly beautiful.

 They are continually running first-run movies out around the pool so we got to watch Alice Through the Looking Glass, Jungle Book, and Big Friendly Giant.
-We also got to go on the Aqua Duct, which is a big slide that zooms you up and down and swings you out over the boat!
+We also got to go on the Aqua Duct, which is a huge slide that zooms you up and down and swings you out over the boat!

 The actual room was awesome!
 Ours included an ocean view room with a large porthole and window seat.
 The room was a perfect size and all four of us were comfy and never felt smushed.

 You rotate through three restaurants.
 Enchanted Garden has cool flower lights on the ceiling that open and close and the ceiling changes colors during your meal and Royal Court was extremely elegant and put me in mind of Cinderella.
 The menu is very gourmet and they have an awesome medley.
 My son tried everything, including escargot at the Royal Court.
 (He said it tasted like dirt!)